AhmedKamal08/VR-Navigation-Platform/README.md

 # VR-Navigation-Platform

-After cloaning the project  you run the app using single command
+After cloning the project  you run the app using single command

 <pre><code>